-The AM realm to where the agent should log the users.
-For example, ?realm=/marketplace .
-You do not need to specify the realm in the login URL if any of the following conditions is true:
+You do not need to specify the realm if any of the following conditions is true:

-- The custom login page sets the realm parameter, for example, because it lets the user chose it.
-In this case, ensure the custom login page always appends a realm parameter to the goto URL. - The realm where the agent must log the user to has DNS aliases configured in AM.
+• The custom login page sets the realm parameter, for example, because it lets the user chose it.
+In this case, ensure the custom login page always appends a realm parameter to the goto URL.

+- The realm where the agent must log the user to has DNS aliases configured in AM.
 AM logs the user in to the realm whose DNS alias matches the incoming request URL.
-For example, an inbound request from http://marketplace.example.com URL logs into the marketplace realm if the realm alias is set to marketplace.example.com. - The users should always log in to the top level realm.
+For example, an inbound request from http://marketplace.example.com URL logs into the marketplace realm if the realm alias is set to marketplace.example.com URL logs into the marketplace realm if the realm alias is set to marketplace.example.com URL logs into the marketplace realm if the realm alias is set to marketplace.example.com URL logs into the marketplace realm if the realm alias is set to marketplace.example.com. - The users should always log in to the top level realm.